ysfchn/toasted/README.md

 # toasted

+Yet another notifications library for Windows, written in Python and built on top of WinRT.

-Toast notifications library for Windows.
-Unlike other Windows toast libraries, Toasted is the one of the most comprehensive toast libraries as it supports all elements (images, progress bars, texts, inputs, buttons...) that you probably never seen on a toast.
-Not only that, it also wraps useful features found in the Notifications API.
+However, unlike most toast libraries, this one supports all Windows notification elements that you probably never seen on a toast.
+You can even set a custom application name and icon!
+It also provides helper functions from Windows Notifications API.

-> Struggling with making a GUI for your script?
-Say no more.
+It works on Windows 10 and 11, though outdated builds of Windows 10 may not work as it doesn't include all APIs used in the library.

 ![](.github/assets/preview.png)